mcd500/teep-device/docs/building_without_docker.md

 Clone the TEEP-Device's source code and build it for Keystone, OPTEE and SGX.

-To build TEEP-Device for any targets, the preparation and building of TA-Ref sdk has to be done already and the path of TA-Ref has to be exported in the following environment variable.
+To build TEEP-Device for any TEE, the preparation of the TA-Ref sdk has to be done in advance.
+The detailed steps of building TA-Ref can be found in the TA-Ref documentation.
+Export the path of TA-Ref in the following environment variable.

-The detailed steps of preparation and building TA-Ref can be found in ta-ref.pdf.

 ```sh
 $ export TAREF_DIR=<ta-ref dir>